Geospatial Analysis

 plt.show()

-This code loads two datasets from the geopandas library: world and cities.
-The world dataset contains the shapes of all countries in the world, while the cities dataset contains the locations of major cities in the world.
+This code loads two datasets from the Geopandas library: world and cities.
+The world dataset contains the shapes of all countries in the world, while the cities dataset contains the locations of major cities worldwide.

 The code then creates a plot of the world map using matplotlib.
 It sets the color of the countries to white and the color of the borders to black.
 It then plots the cities on top of the map as red dots.